 “Living” With Kids on Boating Trips

 Just remember, you’re there on the water by choice; your kids are probably there by your choice, not theirs.
-You’re there for many reasons – to get away from the office and the phone, to commune with nature, to enjoy time with friends, to test your outdoor skills, etc. Again, remember that your reasons for boating aren’t theirs.
+You’re there for many reasons—to get away from the office and the phone, to commune with nature, to enjoy time with friends, to test your outdoor skills, etc. Remember that your reasons for boating aren’t theirs.
 For them to enjoy the experience, you have to meet their needs and give them reasons for enjoying the trip.
 Do that and not only will you have fun, but everyone will be looking forward to the next trip!

+- Check out our Kids section online.
 We carry a large selection of gear designed and sized for kids.
 Base layers, splash jackets and pants, neoprene layers, gloves and footwear that fit and are comfortable will help keep them protected and happy.
-Our Youth HydroSilk shirts are excellent for keeping the sun away from sensitive skin.
-The UPF 50+ protection rating prevents sunburn, without having to keep chasing them down to apply sunscreen.

 Fuel for Young Bodies

-Their bodies are growing and they get hungry often.
+- Their bodies are growing and they get hungry often.
 Pack lots of healthy snacks.
-Good ones are cheese sticks, crackers, pretzels, dried fruit, grapes, apples and oranges.>
+Good ones are cheese sticks, summer sausage, crackers, pretzels, dried fruit, trail mix, grapes, apples and oranges.

 Creative Play, Camp and the Teachable Moment

-On the water, make games out of what you’re seeing and doing.
+- On the water, make games out of what you’re seeing and doing.
 “Tell me when you see a fish jump.”
 “Tell Dad/Mom if you see any rocks ahead of us.”
 “How many birds do you see it that tree?”
 “Let’s see how many dragonflies land on the boat.”
 It’s a variation of the car game, “Let’s see how many red cars we meet” that can help preserve your sanity.
+It also helps nurture observational skills.
 Simple water toys also help keep them occupied.

 When your young ones have fun, they’ll want to repeat the experience.
 Start them out the right way and you’ll be helping them build a lifetime love of boating and the outdoors!